-Doctors diagnose this infection by examining a sample of blood or fluid from a lymph node and identifying the protozoa in it.
+Doctors diagnose African trypanosomiasis by examining a sample of blood or fluid from a lymph node and identifying the protozoa in it.
 Sometimes doctors check for the protozoa by examining a sample of bone marrow or fluid from the sore.

-Doctors usually do a Tests for Brain, Spinal Cord, and Nerve Disorders : Spinal Tap (lumbar puncture) to obtain a sample of cerebrospinal fluid and thus determine whether the infection has spread to the brain.
+Doctors do a spinal tap (lumbar puncture) to obtain a sample of cerebrospinal fluid (the fluid that surrounds the brain and spinal cord) after African trypanosomiasis is diagnosed to determine whether the infection has spread to the cerebrospinal fluid and brain.
 Doctors check the fluid sample for the protozoa and for other signs of the infection.
-Such signs include increases in the fluid's pressure, in the number of white blood cells, and in certain antibodies.
+Such signs include increases in the fluid's pressure and in the number of white blood cells in the fluid.

 People can reduce their chances of being bitten by a tsetse fly by doing the following: